sashidhar498/Sleep_detection/README.md

-# Face Tracking Application
+# Sleep Detection Application

-Welcome to the **Face Tracking Application**!
+Welcome to the **Sleep Detection Application**!
 This repository contains files and scripts to help you implement face tracking functionality for different lighting conditions (morning and night).

 This project is developed by [Sabbu Sashidhar](<https://github.com/sashidhar498/sashidhar498>) and [Aluri Sri Moukthika](<https://github.com/SriMoukthika12>)